ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

   channel funding from a swap-in-potentiam that has had `c=.sip.sign_funding_bob` successfully called, and the LSP has sent `funding_signed`.
-* The length of `alice_signatures` MUST exactly equal the number of inputs of the funding transaction.
+* The length of `aggregate_signatures` MUST exactly equal the number of inputs of the funding transaction.
-* Each signature in `alice_signatures` MUST validly sign the corresponding input of the funding transaction via the 2-of-2 Tapleaf Path using `SIGHASH_ALL`.
+* Each signature in `alice_signatures` MUST validly sign the corresponding input of the funding transaction via the keyspend path using `SIGHASH_ALL`.

 If the validation fails, the LSP fails this call and the LSP MUST `error` the channel.